Losilof39/glDoom/README.md

 * Resolution option not working
 * Only the legacy renderer works (for now!)
 * Multiple errors when switching to OpenGL core profile
+* SIGIL and NRFTL support works, but the levels doesn't show up

 ### TO-DO List
 I am planning for this port, the following (in order of priority)